obreil54/project_conversation_history/README.md

 - PostgreSQL database
 - TailwindCSS for styling
 - Hotwire (Turbo + Stimulus) for real-time updates
-- SolidCable for WebSocket communication
+- ActionCable and SolidCable adaptor for WebSocket communication

 ## Setup Instructions